tehmoon/cryptocli/README.md

   - write(string): Write string to the output
   - sleep(integer): Sleep for x seconds
   - log(string): Log the string to stderr
+  - readToPipe(string): The first argument is the pipeline definition.
+It returns a string that is all the data from that pipeline.
+  - writeToPipe(string, string): The first argument is the pipeline definition, the second is the string to be written to that pipeline.
-  - pipe(string, string, string): Start a new pipeline.
+  - pipe(string, string): Start a new pipeline.
 The first argument is the pipeline definition.
-The second argument is the name of the callback used for every message read for the pipe.
-The third is the same as the second argument but for output messages.
+The second argument is the name of the callback that will be executed.
+In that callback, all attempt to read and write will do this on the new pipeline, not the parent.
+If the callback is omited, the pipe will patch the pipeline to the current pipeline, blocking execution until done.
+Note that after that, the pipeline will be empty and no read/write can be done
+  - regexp(string, string, string): Use the go regexp package to perform regular expression and replace.
+The first parameter is the regexp.
+The second one is the string to read from, and the third one is the replace string.
+It returns a string that is the result of the replace.

 ### Example:

 ```
-function inc(data) {
-  // log from the module's input
-	log("in: " + data)
-};
-function outc(data) {
-  // log from the pipe's output
-	log("out: " + data)
-};
+var user_id = ""
+var url = ""

 function start() {
-  // read one line
-	var step1 = readline()
-	if (step1 === undefined) {
-    // exit if error
-		log("error reading the line")
-		return
+  // Write to stdout
+  writeToPipe("stdout", "What's your name: ")

+  // Read the response from stdin and remove any new line.
+  user_id = readFromPipe("stdin -- byte --max-messages 1")
+  user_id = regexp("\n", user_id, "")

+  // Start tcp server and pivot to the function name callback
+  pipe("tcp-server --read-timeout 10h --listen :8080", "callback")

+  // When callback is done executing, let me know what was the website
+  log("visited " + url)
 }

+function callback() {
+  // Write to the tcp connection
+  write(user_id + " wants to know what website you want to visit: ")

-  // serialize the line to json
+  // Read line from tcp connection, this will be the url to user
-	step1 = fromJSON(step1)
+  url = readline()
-	if (step1 === undefined) {
+  if (url === undefined) {
-    // exit if error
-		console.log("error reading json object")
     return
   }

-  // increment the field i
-	step1.i++
+  // Start the http module to query the desired website
+  var content = readFromPipe("http --url " + url)

-  // serial to json, log it and send it back to the pwn output
+  // Write the content back to the tcp connection
-	log(toJSON(step1))
-	write(toJSON(step1))

-  // pivot to stdin/stdout.
-Notice that it is reversed, because stdout is patched to the pwn module input and stdin is patched to the pwn module output
+  write(content)

+  // Pivot one last time and take control of the terminal
-	pipe("stdout -- stdin", "inc", "outc")
+  pipe("stdout -- stdin")
 }
 ```

+As you can see, it's pretty awesome :)

 ## Examples